alondrapangilinan/hello-world/README.md

 Hi there

-I'm Alondra, and I was told to write some thing here and make my first commit.
+I'm Alondra, and I'm making my first commit while listening to Ariana Grande.